malinajs/malinajs.github.io/docs/src/index.md

 ## malina.config.js

 You can override config for any folder, you can save `malina.config.js` in target folder.
-It lets you to use different config/plugins for different folders/libs.
+It lets you use different config/plugins for different folders/libs.

 ```js
 const sassPlugin = require('../plugins/sass.js');